lakmeer/vim-technicolor/readme.md

 In the tour folder here I have what I call 'feature tours', files that are (nonsense) examples of each language I'm trying to highlight, but which concisely demonstrate each of the syntax features that might be considered for highlighting.
-There's probably already a perfectly good name for this kind o file, but I don't know it.
+There's probably already a perfectly good name for this kind of file, but I don't know it.
 I currently only have the ones I'm capable of creating (and feel free to point out where I missed a spot), so if you'd like to request a language, please include a feature tour I can use to create the colouring.